Sharmaz/phoenixd-mcp-server/readme.md

     - `webhookUrl` (string, optional): A webhook URL to be notified when this payment is received.

 - `create-offer`
   - Create a bolt12 offer.
-[Not Available]
   - Inputs:
     - `description` (string): The description of the offer.
     - `amountSat` (number, optional): The amount requested by the offer, in satoshi.